manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     greetTwoPeople(greetFriendly, "Jane", "John");

-This example consists of two functions, *greetFriendly* and *greetTwoPeople*.
+This example contains two functions, *greetFriendly* and *greetTwoPeople*.
 The interesting thing is how *greetTwoPeople* uses *greetFriendly*, but in a special way.
-Instead of calling *greet* directly, the *greetTwoPeople* function expects that we pass a function as its first parameter.
+Instead of calling *greet* directly, the *greetTwoPeople* function expects that we pass a function via its first parameter.

 Super-important detail: note how on the last line, *greetFriendly* is *passed*, not called!
 Contrast this with the following: